arskom/spyne/doc/source/tutorial/usermanager.rst

 User Manager
 ------------

+This tutorial builds on the :ref:`tutorial-helloworld` tutorial.
+If you haven't done so, we recommended you to read it first.

 Let's try a more complicated example than just strings and integers!
 The following is an simple example using complex, nested data.
 It's available
 here: http://github.com/arskom/rpclib/blob/master/examples/user_manager/server_basic.py